refactoring-by-example/refactoringbyexample.com/_posts/2018-03-22-moving-on-from-callbacks.md

 Refactoring code like this can be tricky because it contains serveral async `patterns`.
 To simplify the refactor, it's useful to break down the logic into steps and identify any patterns.

 The `.fetch` using an `async.waterfall`, sequentially executes the following steps (as an array of function references):
- * Requests raw product data in `parallel` (from different API end points) and aggregates the results into an object.
+ * Requests raw product data in `parallel` (from different API endpoints) and aggregates the results into an object.
 Each key maps to an API response
- * Creates the product model objects (eg dvd) from the fetched raw data and removes any blacklisted (banned) items.
+ * Creates the product model objects (e.g dvd) from the fetched raw data and removes any blacklisted (banned) items.
  * Fetches stock (inventory) metadata for the products using an asynchronous `map`
  * Merges stock data with the product models and writes `each` product model to the product database